 Walls and fences are considered an extension of the architecture of the residence.
 They are used to make transitions between the mass of the architecture and natural forms of the site.
 All walls and fences shall be designed to be compatible with the total surrounding environment and shall not block natural views.
 Fences, walls and hedges are considered design elements to enclose and define courtyard, to extend and relate the building forms to the landscape, and to provide security and privacy to the property.
-Fences or walls shall be installed only to define and screen patio courtyard areas as defined by the DRC.
-The property owner will be responsible for maintaining the area inside the fencing/wall in a manner consistent with HOA property maintenance.
+Although it is encouraged that homeowners add trees and shrubs to their yards, the installation of row like planting will be discouraged.
+No fence or wall shall be installed on any portion of the lot that is closer to the street than the primary rear wall of the residence on the lot.

 All walls and fences must be approved by the Design Review Committee prior to installation.
 It is recommended that walls be made of solid masonry.
 Fences should be vinyl, ornamental aluminum or wrought iron type, split rail, or picket type.
 Wood fencing or chain link will not be permitted within the community.
 All fence posts shall be located on the inside of the fenced area.
 Maximum height for walls and fences is 6' above grade.
+Privacy fencing will only be allowed when used to screen a pool, hot tub, or patio area.
+Privacy fencing shall not be used to screen the entire rear yard.
 The Design Review Committee will review requests for adjustments to height material usage on a case-by-case basis.